0bject-0bject/wbuster/README.md

 # Description ❤
 A simple tool for brute forcing web directories!
 This tool is designed to be used in a penetration testing environment and is not intended for malicious use.
+Only supports GET requests and single sweep at the moment.
 Note: This is one of my first Rust projects, so the code is not the best.
 I am still learning the language and will continue to improve the code as I learn more.
 This is also a very early version of the tool, so there are still many features that I plan to add 😅

 # Screenshots 📸